-Monument provides evidence-based support that includes professional counseling, a peer community, and physician-prescribed medication.
+Monument provides evidence-based support that includes professional counseling, a peer community, and physician-prescribed medication to stop drinking.
 This holistic treatment model is designed to help you reach your goals in an environment that’s welcoming and supportive.
 It’s available online and on your own time.

 Take the First Step In the Journey

 By checking in on your relationship with alcohol, you can transform the role it plays in your life.
 The path isn’t always a linear one, but it’s definitely rewarding.
 Changing your relationship with alcohol is an act of self-care, and you should be proud to embark on that journey, or continue along your path.